Ecosoft Smart Grid Controller 2 Manual

 Solar inverter integration

-Protocol: The SGC can read data from a solar energy inverter supporting the SunSpec ModBus TCP protocol.
+The SGC can read data from a solar energy inverter supporting the SunSpec ModBus TCP protocol.
 This communication can take place entirely within your own network.
 If necessary, ask your technician to activate ModBus TCP on your inverter, and ask which IP address and port are available.
 The default port is 502; SolarEdge usually uses port 1502.

 IP address: IP address of the inverter